MV Awa Maru: Sinking

 In 1945 the Awa Maru was employed as a Red Cross relief ship, purportedly carrying vital supplies to American and Allied prisoners of war (POWs) in Japanese custody.
 Under the Relief for POWs agreement, she was supposed to be given safe passage by Allied forces, and Allied commanders issued orders to that effect.

 Having delivered her supplies, Awa Maru took on several hundred stranded merchant marine officers, military personnel, diplomats and civilians at Singapore.
-In addition, there were stories that the ship carried treasure worth approximately US$5 billion: 40 metric tons of gold, 12 (or 2) metric tons of platinum (valued at about $58 million), and 150000 carat of diamonds and other strategic materials.
+In addition, there were stories that the ship carried treasure worth approximately US$5 billion: 40 tonnes of gold, 12 (or 2) tonnes of platinum (valued at about $58 million), and 150000 carat of diamonds and other strategic materials.
 Less dramatic and more credible sources identify the likely cargo as nickel and rubber.
 The ship was observed in Singapore being loaded with a cargo of rice in sacks; however, that evening the docks were reportedly cleared and troops were brought in to first unload the rice and then re-load her with contraband.

 Her voyage also corresponded with the last possible location of the fossil remains of Peking Man, which were in Singapore at the time and were, on their own, priceless in value.
-There are various theories regarding the disappearance of a number of Peking Man fossils during World War II; one such theory is that the bones sank with the Awa Maru in 1945.
+There are various theories regarding the disappearance of a number of Peking Man fossils during World War II; one such theory is that the bones sank with the Awa Maru in April 1945.

-The ship departed Singapore on March 28, but on April 1 was intercepted late at night in the Taiwan Strait by the American submarine USS Queenfish, which mistook her for a destroyer.
+The ship departed Singapore on 28 March, but on 1 April was intercepted late at night in the Taiwan Strait by the American submarine USS Queenfish, which mistook her for a destroyer.
 The Awa Maru had been guaranteed safe passage as a relief ship carrying Red Cross supplies to prisoner of war camps.
 Under the agreed rules, she disclosed to the Allies the route she would take back to Japan.
 Her original route was promulgated through a minefield, an apparent ruse to draw attackers into the mined area.
 The area was known to be mined, and would have been avoided at any rate.
 Her final route avoided the mines.

 The torpedoes of the Queenfish sank the ship.
 Only one of the 2,004 passengers and crew, Kantora Shimoda, survived.
-He was the captain's personal steward, and it was the third time in which he was the sole survivor of a torpedoed ship.
+He was the captain's personal steward, and it was the third instance of him being the sole survivor of a torpedoed ship.
 The commanding officer of the Queenfish, Commander Charles Elliott Loughlin was ordered by Admiral Ernest King to an immediate general court-martial.
 As the Awa Maru sank "she was carrying a cargo of rubber, lead, tin, and sugar.
-Seventeen hundred merchant seamen and 80 first-class passengers, all survivors of ship sinkings, were being transported from Singapore to Japan.…[The] survivor said no Red Cross supplies were aboard, they having been previously unloaded."
+Seventeen hundred merchant seamen and 80 first-class passengers, all survivors of ship sinkings, were being transported from Singapore to Japan....[The] survivor said no Red Cross supplies were aboard, they having been previously unloaded."